khueue/prolongo/diary.md

    which needs to be fixed.
 Submodules are now fixed. mongo.pl exposes the API.

  * May 25.
 Added upsert/3 and test.
+Added update_all/3 and test.